maryash/maryash.github.io/235/projects/project-4/project-4.md

         void setHeight(const int &new_height);
         void setDisplayChars(char **display);

         // Mutators
         void rotateRight();         //rotate by 90 degrees
         void rotateLeft();          //rotate by 90 degrees
         void reflect(char axis);    //reflect over x or y axis

         // Pure Virtual Methods (no implementation)
         virtual double getSurfaceArea() = 0;
         virtual double get3DVolume(const double& depth) = 0;

         // Display - //iterate through 2D array and print chars void display();
 ```

 **Note:**
-* `reflect()` takes the parameter `'x'` or `'y'`.
+- `reflect()` takes the parameter `'x'` or `'y'`.
-    &nbsp;

-* `getSurfaceArea()` uses the canonical formulae for surface area given each respective shape.
+- `getSurfaceArea()` uses the canonical formulae for surface area given each respective shape.
-    &nbsp;
-* `get3DVolume()` yields the volume of the caller shape if it was projected into 3 dimensions using the depth parameter as the z-axis value.
+- `get3DVolume()` yields the volume of the caller shape if it was projected into 3 dimensions using the depth parameter as the z-axis value.
 For a circle, this function yields the volume of the related sphere.
 For a rectangle, this function yields the volume of the related rectangular cuboid.
 For a triangle, this function yields the volume of the related right triangular prism, since `Triangle` only considers right triangles.
 Use the canonical formulae for volume given each respective surface.
 ---

-### Task 2
+## Task 2
 Define and implement a class `Circle` that inherits from Shape and implements its pure virtual functions.
 The `Circle` class must contain the following methods:
 ```
     //Parameterized contructor, takes the diameter as either width or height.
     Circle(const int& diameter);

     double getSurfaceArea();